cseanburns/geo-titles/manuscript/title-manuscript.md

-a proximity analysis demonstrated a weak, positive correlation between the closeness of geographical names to the title end and citation frequency.
+a proximity analysis demonstrated a weak, positive correlation between the closeness of geographical names to the title end and citation counts.
 Additionally, our examination found no evidence supporting differential citation frequency based